CENTER FOR RELIGION, CULTURE & DEMOCRACY

 PROFESSIONAL DEVELOPMENT

-The CRCD runs a number of programs aimed at supporting and promoting the development of professionals, especially faculty at higher educational institutions.
-These include faculty discussion seminars and regular continuing legal education (CLE) and training sessions.
+The CRCD runs a number of programs aimed at supporting and promoting the development of professionals, especially higher education faculty and local pastors.
+These include faculty discussion seminars, regular continuing legal education (CLE), and pastor gatherings focusing on salient cultural issues.

 CRCD program event photo